blissman/reactScavengerHunt/readme.md

 ### Testing the App

 Start your server using ```$ npm start``` and allow your browser to detect your location.
-The unique image of your location should appear!
+Click the button or search a city, and the unique image of your location should appear!

 ## Using the App

-Navigate to the page, click on the button, and get the image for your location!
+Navigate to the page, click on the button or search for your city, and get the image for your location!